 The next thing you need to know is to look at present situations objectively and not from your ‘child-self’.
 So, if you experience “unworthiness” as a conditioned thought and, for example, are thinking about canceling a dinner party invitation, tell yourself that what you are feeling is coming from your past experience and not from what is happening at the present moment.
 Be aware of that feeling and understand that is what is holding you back.

 As described above, conditioned thoughts are the patterns of thoughts that we rely on to perceive the world.
 The most powerful way to create new patterns is to challenge yourself.
 Take one of your conditioned thoughts and create some actions to turn it around.

-Maybe cut yourself off from your old social circle because your friends all have partners and you thought you’d no longer be accepted as part of the gang.
+Maybe you have cut yourself off from your old social circle because your friends all have partners and you thought you’d no longer be accepted as part of the gang.
 You could challenge yourself by making contact with them and organising a get-together.

 Challenging yourself means getting out of your comfort zone and taking risks.
 By doing things differently, you’ll disrupt the old thought patterns and start to create new ones that serve you better.